MunirSharif21/ecommerce/README.md

-# pharma-ws
+# webscrape_catalog

-Run this after cloning this repository and opening the location in terminal to automatically install all the neccessary modules
+This repo contains all the webscraping scripts which update product catalogs for the ecommerce websites

+To automatically install all the neccessary modules, cd to the project folder after cloning this repository and execute this command:

 `pip install -r requirements.txt`

-Use this module to generate a new requirements.txt

-`pip install pipreqs`

-This step is required when you import more modules (go inside project folder)
+Update the required modules when you have added more by executing this command:

 `pipreqs --force .`